 Prevention teams have developed effective partnerships with many key agencies including the police, anti- social behaviour units, housing and other local authority departments.
 In addition to their extensive knowledge base, many of these partnerships provide the necessary legislative powers to enable West Yorkshire Fire and Rescue Service to deal with the issues that contribute to deliberate fires e.g. the securing of empty properties, removal of fly tipping and the addressing the issues of anti-social behaviour.

 Deliberate fires affect communities by adversely impacting on the reputation and image of the area.
 Many of those committing arson and anti-social behaviour related fires are well known to residents.
 We need as much information as possible about those starting deliberate fires in the community, the more information we have the better equipped we are to take positive action against those responsible.

 We deliver fire, road and arson safety messages to school aged children, community groups and partner organisations throughout the year across West Yorkshire.
-Products range from education on home safety and spotting hazards within the home to the impacts and consequences of arson and remaining safe on the roads as pedestrian, passenger or driver.
+Products range from education on home safety and spotting hazards within the home to the impacts and consequences of arson and remaining safe on the roads as a pedestrian, passenger or driver.

 Educational resources are now available online to both schools and partnerships across West Yorkshire via a learning resources site.
 Access to the site is via a login which is provided by West Yorkshire Fire and Rescue Service.

 If you would like further information on the Learning Resources website or the educational resources developed and available across West Yorkshire, please contact Prevention Team on 0113 387 5728.